ShrutiTelang8/Detection-of-Alzheimer-s-Disease-using-Deep-Learning-Algorithm/README.md

 Data set for this project was obtained from ADNI ( Alzheimer’s Disease Neuroimaging Initiative).

  Pre-processing involved separating the brain tissues in MRI scans.
 The effect of Alzheimer's Disease on a brain can be understood by observing its grey matter(that shrinks as an effect of the disease).
 Hence, grey matter from the MRI was extracted.
-This was done using MATLAB (for middle most slice of each MRI scan).
+This was done using MATLAB (for the middle most slice of each MRI scan).